Preference-based Centrality and Ranking in General Metric Spaces: Theoretical Properties

 \subsection{Existence and uniqueness of the centered minimizer}

-We begin by showing that the population M-projection defining $\theta^\star$ is well-defined.
-Since the optimization is carried out over a space of functions, mild regularity conditions are required to ensure existence and identifiability of the solution.
+We begin by establishing that the population M-projection defining $\theta^\star$ is well-defined.
+Because the optimization is carried out over a function class, we impose a mild compactness and convexity condition to guarantee existence and rule out non-identifiability beyond the intrinsic shift invariance handled by centering.